Implantable Collamer Lens (ICL)

 Implantable collamer lens – ICL for short – has been an alternative for our Utah vision correction surgery patients for over a decade.
 The STAAR Visian® ICL is often an option for vision correction in patients with thin corneas or who are extremely nearsighted.
 The Visian® ICL procedure consists of placing a corrective lens, similar to a contact lens, in the eye itself.
-The ICL lens is implanted in front of the eye’s natural lens, but behind the iris, so that it is invisible to outside observers.
-The implantable lens is capable of correcting a higher degree myopia (nearsightedness: those who can see up close) and/or astigmatism than LASIK, and since the procedure does not involve reshaping the cornea through removal of tissue, it can be performed on patients whose corneas are too thin for laser refractive procedures.
+The ICL lens is implanted in front of the eye’s natural lens but behind the iris so that it is invisible to outside observers.
+The implantable lens is capable of correcting a higher degree myopia (nearsightedness: those who can see up close) and/or astigmatism than LASIK, and since the procedure does not involve reshaping the cornea through the removal of tissue, it can be performed on patients whose corneas are too thin for laser refractive procedures.
 In addition, recovery is extremely fast and postoperative vision is very sharp.
-Visian® ICL is an outpatient procedure (the patient returns home the same day), with most patients seeing well enough to drive by the next day.
+Visian® ICL is an outpatient procedure (the patient returns home the same day), and most patients see well enough to drive by the next day.

 Since their introduction in the mid-1990s, LASIK and PRK have helped millions of Americans see better without glasses or contact lenses.
 Since that time, laser eye surgery technology has constantly progressed, affording better, more consistent results to an ever-broadening range of eligible surgical candidates.
 However, in spite of all these advances, there is still a significant number of patients who are not good candidates for laser vision correction.
 Patients with thin or irregularly shaped corneas, extremely high prescriptions, severely dry eyes, or any combination of these factors, may not be suitable patients for LASIK or PRK but may be able to have the Visian® ICL procedure.